aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 !!! tip "New to AsyncIO?
 Read this [comprehensive guide first](https://realpython.com/async-io-python/){target="_blank"}."

-You can use `AsyncBatchProcessor` class and `async_batch_processor` decorator to process messages concurrently.
+You can use `AsyncBatchProcessor` class and `async_process_partial_response` function to process messages concurrently.

 ???+ question "When is this useful?"
     Your use case might be able to process multiple records at the same time without conflicting with one another.